amaarora/amaarora.github.io/_posts/2022-07-04-swintransformerv1.md

 Now that we've looked at Patch Merging layer, let's get to the meat of the paper - which is the **Swin Transformer Block**.

 ## Swin Transformer Block
-At every stage in *Swin-T*, there are at two Swin Transformer Blocks except Stage-3, where there are 6 Swin Transformer Blocks in tandem.
+At every stage in *Swin-T*, there are at two consecutive Swin Transformer Blocks except Stage-3, where there are 6 Swin Transformer Blocks in tandem.

 ![](/images/swin-transformer-block.png "Figure-4: Two successive Swin Transformer Blocks")